 Here’s one example, Smith says: “If they’re in the guilt phase of grief, they may have irrational thoughts, like ‘if I had known it was the last Christmas I would have with them, I would have done X.’ We can use Cognitive Behavioral Therapy to process thoughts and determine whether they are rational,” she explained.

 Social workers may support the mental health of individuals, groups or entire mental health systems.
 Consequently, social workers must be educated in group and individual clinical interventions and also understand mental health on a larger scale.
 In addition to the clinical setting, they may be deployed in mental health advocacy, public policy, administration, and management.

-The MSW Program
+The MSW Program at LGC